odunayo12/LagosFunFacts/README.md

 # LagosFunFacts
- An animated infographic of food items in Lagos Nigeria
+ An animated infographic of food items in Lagos Nigeria.
+Picture updates soon.